Rainbow-Dreamer/music_analysis_batch_language/README.md

 Then you can enter the chord progression and the corresponding chord progressions (usually roman numerals) for the composition analysis, with the syntax
 ```
-current bar number; chord 1; chord 2; chord 3; ... $ chord steps 1; chord steps 2; chord steps 3;... $ Other parameter customization
+current bar number; chord 1; chord 2; chord 3; ... $ chord scale degree 1; chord scale degree 2; chord scale degree 3;... $ Other parameter customization
 ```
-First, the first argument is the number of bars, which can be any number, integer, decimal, fraction (actually it can be any string)
+First, the first argument is the number of bars, which can be any number, integer, decimal, fraction (actually it can be any string).
-Then use `;` to separate it from the chord part, then every two chords are also separated by `;`, you can write as many as you want, and then use `$` as the ending
+Then use `;` to separate it from the chord part, then every two chords are also separated by `;`, you can write as many as you want, and then use `$` as the ending.
 After that you can write the content of the chord progression, again separated by `;` and then also ending with `$`, followed by other parameter configurations.
 If you want to display the chord you are currently playing, the syntax is to add `! `.
 For example, if you want to display the currently playing chord 2, then you can write
 ```
-Current bar number; chord 1; ! chord2;chord3;... $ chord step 1; chord step 2; chord step 3;... $ other parameter customization
+Current bar number; chord 1; ! chord 2;chord 3;... $ chord scale degree 1; chord scale degree 2; chord scale degree 3;... $ other parameter customization
 ```
 It's worth mentioning here that my language is designed in such a way that the last chord name with `! ` in front of the chord name as a display of the chord currently being played.
 So you can prefix multiple chords with `! `, you just need to make sure that the last `! ` is in front of the chord you want to display at the moment.